 Regular drain cleaning and maintenance

 Periodic drain cleaning removes any small roots that may be growing.
-Catching roots early before they amass and cause blockages can help prevent major clogs and damage.
-Chemical drain cleaners specifically made to dissolve roots can also help kill off intruding roots.
+Catching roots early before they amass and cause blockages can help prevent significant clogs and damage.
+Chemical drain cleaners that dissolve roots can also help kill off intruding roots.

 Use Rock Salt

-Rock salt can pull the moisture from the roots from drains and eventually kill them.
-Rock salt is available at most home improvement stores and is very easy to use.
-Simply pour half a pound of rock salt down the toilet, flushing as many times as it takes for all the rock salt to flush away.
-Repeat this three more times, dumping a total of two pounds of rock salt into the drain.
+Rock salt can pull moisture from drain roots and eventually kill them.
+It is available at most home improvement stores and is easy to use.
+Pour half a pound of rock salt down the toilet, flushing as many times as it takes for all the rock salt to flush away.
+Repeat this three more times, dumping two pounds of rock salt into the drain.
 Allow the drain system to sit for 12 hours without flushing.

 Plumbing inspections to identify issues early